OrestShchukin/Debian12-Jenkins-Vault-Zabbix/README.md

 ## 🌐 Services:

-After configuration process you should be able to access the services via this URLs and be able to authentificate using provided credentials:
+After configuration process you should be able to access the services via this URLs and be able to authenticate using provided credentials:

 | Service | URL                     | Credentials       |
 | ------- | ----------------------- | ----------------- |